dasmith/IsisWorld/README.md

 ## Loading the client

 You can control the agent running the key-bindings (press `4` to have a list of all keybindings appear on the screen) or by writing a client that connects to the simulator using [XML-RPC](http://en.wikipedia.org/wiki/XML-RPC).
-Client libraries are available for many languages.
+Examples of Python XML-RCP IsisWorld clients can be found in the `agents` folder, although XML-RPC libraries are available for many other languages.

 ### Running commands through an XML-RPC client: